Donkey Kong 64

-Donkey Kong 64 received universal acclaim and was Nintendo's top seller during the 1999 holiday season, with 2.3 million units sold by 2004.
-It won the 1999 E3 Game Critics award for Best Platform Game, and multiple awards and nominations from magazines.
+Donkey Kong 64 was released in North America in November 1999 and worldwide in December.
+Nintendo backed the release with a US$22 million marketing campaign that included advertisements, sweepstakes, and a national tour.
+Donkey Kong 64 received acclaim and was Nintendo's bestseller during the 1999 holiday season, selling 5.27 million copies worldwide by 2021.
 Reviewers praised the exceptional size and length, but criticized its camera controls and emphasis on item collection and backtracking.
-Some cited its similarity in gameplay and visuals to Rare's 1998 predecessor, Banjo-Kazooie (1998).
-Critics said it did not match the revolutionary impact of Donkey Kong Country, but was still among the Nintendo 64's best 3D platform games.
+Some cited its gameplay and visual similarities to Banjo-Kazooie as a detriment.
+Critics said Donkey Kong 64 did not match the revolutionary impact of Donkey Kong Country but was still among the Nintendo 64's best 3D platformers.
+It won the 1999 E3 Game Critics award for Best Platform Game and multiple awards and nominations from magazines.

-Donkey Kong 64 was Rare's final Donkey Kong game prior to its acquisition by Microsoft in 2002.
+Donkey Kong 64 was rereleased on Nintendo's Wii U Virtual Console in 2015.
+It was Rare's final Donkey Kong game before its acquisition by Microsoft in 2002, the last major Donkey Kong game until Donkey Kong Jungle Beat (2004), and the franchise's only 3D platformer until Donkey Kong Bananza (2025).
 Retrospective reviews of Donkey Kong 64 were mixed; critics considered it emblematic of the tedium in Rare's "collect-a-thon" adventure platformers.
-Donkey Kong 64 was rereleased on Nintendo's Wii U Virtual Console in 2015.
+It has been blamed for precipitating 3D platforming's decline in popularity for its excessive emphasis on collecting items, while the "DK Rap" garnered infamy as one of the worst songs in a video game.